f5devcentral/f5-sphinx-theme/.github/PULL_REQUEST_TEMPLATE.md

 Fixes:

-### Describe the problem / feature to which this change applies
+### Describe the problem/feature to which this change applies

 ### Describe the change(s) made and why